Minimum vertex degree condition for tight Hamiltonian cycles in 3-uniform hypergraphs: Introduction

 Roughly speaking, one may think of tight paths and cycles as ordered hypergraphs such that ``consecutive'' edges overlap in exactly two vertices.
 Similarly, one may consider so-called \emph{loose} paths and cycles, where the overlap is restricted to one vertex only.
+Given a hypergraph $H$, a cycle, tight or loose, is called \emph{Hamiltonian} if it is a subhypergraph of $H$ passing through all the vertices of $H$.
 The optimal approximate minimum pair and vertex degree conditions for the existence of loose Hamiltonian cycles were obtained in~\cites{KO,BHS} and precise versions for large hypergraphs appeared in~\cites{CM,YiJie}.
 Results on pair degree conditions implying tight Hamiltonian cycles were obtained in~\cites{rrs3,3}.
 For minimum vertex degrees, $(5/9-o(1))n^2/2$ provides a lower bound (see Examples~\ref{exmpl1}\,\ref{it:exmpl:1}\,--\,\ref{it:exmpl:3} below), which was conjectured to be optimal.
 So far only suboptimal upper bounds were obtained in~\cites{GPW,1112,RRSSz}.
-We close this gap here, as the following result provides an asymptotically optimal minimum vertex degree condition for tight Hamiltonian cycles.
+We close this gap here, as the following result provides an asymptotically optimal minimum vertex degree condition for tight Hamiltonian cycles. \begin{theorem} For every $\alpha>0$ there exists an integer $n_0$ such that every $3$-uniform hypergraph $H$ with $n\ge n_0$ vertices and with minimum vertex degree $\delta(H)\geq \bigl(\tfrac59+\alpha\bigr)\tfrac{n^2}{2}$ contains a tight Hamiltonian cycle. \end{theorem} A recent result of Cooley and Mycroft~\cite{CoMy} establishes the existence of an almost spanning tight cycle under the same degree condition as in Theorem~\ref{thm:main}.
+Moreover, both these results are asymptotically best possible, as the following well known examples show.